New York Comic Con vendors evolve as events proliferate

-NEW YORK (Reuters) - This year’s New York Comic Con might not look that different from years past: costumed fans, panels of pop culture luminaries and a sprawling floor of vendors and artists.
+NEW YORK, Oct 11 (Reuters) - This year’s New York Comic Con might not look that different from years past: costumed fans, panels of pop culture luminaries and a sprawling floor of vendors and artists.

 But for the companies that attend this pop culture convention and others like it nationwide, there have been significant changes over the years.